KohlbacherLab/dnpm-dip-deployment/README.md

 -------
 #### Persistence

-Persistence by the backend uses the file system, in directory `./backend-data` which is bound to the `backend` service's volume `/dnpm_data`.
+Persistence by the backend uses docker volume `backend-data`.

-Ensure the `backend` container has correct permissions on this directory, in which it will store its data and log files.
-Change permissions on that directory with `chmod -R 777 ./backend-data`.

 -------
 #### Logging